 Identified resource additions should be analyzed to determine costs, effectiveness, and other attributes such as potential future emission control or allowance costs to the extent they are quantifiable.
-Resources that do not otherwise meet minimum criteria including cost-effectiveness, risk mitigation, reliability, environmental, and/or other governmental rules or policy should be eliminated from further consideration in the applicable planning cycle.
-A written explanation of such removal, including the basis therefore, shall be provided in the Utility Resource Plan.
+Resources that do not otherwise meet minimum criteria including cost-effectiveness, risk mitigation, reliability, environmental, and/or other governmental rules or policy should-may be proposed for eliminationed from further consideration in the applicable planning cycle.
+A written explanation of such removal, including the basis therefore, shall be provided in the Utility Resource Plan: Methodology and Inputs Report.
 To the extent circumstances change, resources may be reevaluated.
+Elimination of resources in the preliminary screening stage should be minimal and shall not be the only basis on which resource portfolios are developed.
+The preliminary screening shall further inform but not overly limit the set of resource options.